 Biobased bedding, bed linen, and towel products are generally regarded as better alternatives because they contain materials from renewable resources.
 One way to assure customers that the product is indeed biobased is to use ecolabels like the USDA label.
 Although the label is not an immediate guarantee of safety, incorporating it on the packaging and marketing materials assures customers that the biobased content displayed has been validated.
 The BioPreferred Program only allows products that have undergone third-party ASTM D6866 biobased content testing to use the label.

 The USDA BioPreferred Program provides millions of jobs to Americans across the country.
 As of 2014, the program’s economic impact to the U.S. economy is estimated at $393 billion.

 There are 97 product categories as of December 2017, spanning a wide variety of uses and industries.
 There are also certified biobased products in the BioPreferred Catalog that are not yet qualified for mandatory federal purchasing.

 ISO 17025-accredited Beta Analytic is not affiliated with ASTM, USDA or the BioPreferred Program.
 The lab provides fast ASTM D6866 testing and welcomes inquiries from interested parties, including BioPreferred Program applicants.
-The lab’s standard ASTM D6866 service delivers high-quality results in 5-7 business days.
-A faster service is also available.
-For inquiries, call 305-662-7760 or use this contact form.
+For inquiries on rates and lab turnaround time, please call 305-662-7760 or use this contact form.